link2wales.co.uk -

 Wonderland – Bangor goth band (formed 1989), played Bangor Students Union at the Alternative Indie Music Society (AIMS) night.
 Is this the same band as listed below?

-David Wrench – (pic) artist from Bangor, signed to Storm Recs, orig in Nid Madagascar then The Serpents, well reknowned as a sound engineer & producer having worked with many name bands.
-Rel single Superhorny (Apr04), & LP ‘Atomic World of Tomorrow’ (Apr05).
-Supp Scissor Sisters (Mar04) & had live set broadcast from Blu, Rhyl (Mar04) and Rhyl Town Hall (Jul05) on Adam Walton’s BBC Radio Wales show. (website)
+David Wrench – artist from Bangor, signed to Storm Recs, orig in Nid Madagascar then The Serpents, well renowned as a sound engineer & producer having worked with many name bands.
+Rel singles Superhorny (Apr04) and Sodium Lights (Jan05), & LP ‘Atomic World of Tomorrow’ (Apr05).
+Sup Scissor Sisters (Mar04) & had live set broadcast from Blu, Rhyl (Mar04) and Rhyl Town Hall (Jul05) on Adam Walton‘s BBC Radio Wales show.
+Released album ‘Spades & Hoes & Plows’ (feat; Julian Cope) (Invada Recs 2010).
+Also one half of Audiobooks with Evangeline Ling. (website)

 Peter Wynne – Wrexham soloist (c2005).
 Played Central Station.
 Plans to rel Live EP ‘Sentimental Conotations’ in 2005.